Savager3435/BP3/README.md

 Currently supports Bitcoin, and Etherum.
 Stellar and XRP are in an experimental stage.
 Results are webscraped from Coindesk, and currently the way I have it setup it grabs the price once and then doesnt update it, a fix is being worked on.

+When setting up the bot for your own usage you will need to create a new discord application and create your own discord bot token.
+The token input is at the very bottom of the
+DiscordBot_Public file.

 To trigger a command use the "$" prefix.
 Commands are NOT case sensitive.

 All of the commands for the discord bot are: